MrGallo/CCC-Java-Solutions/README.md

 CCC Java submission requirements:
 - Uploaded `.java` files **must** be named `Main.java`.
 - The contents of the file must **not** contain references to any `package`.
+- There must be **no** output in the program aside from the solution itself.
+  - This means you cannot 'prompt' for user input.

 Based on the requirements, working within IntelliJ in a helpful and organized manner can be a a bit cumbersome.